 If the local switch is set to enabled, the remote switch must be set to momentary.
+There is one switch combination that is not allowed.
 If the remote is set to snap, the inverter may not respond correctly to changes in the remote switch's state.
-This is also true if the inverter remote switch is set to momentary but a snap style switch is used.
-Refer to Table 9.
+Refer to Table 6.
+This is also true if the inverter remote switch is set to momentary, but a snap style switch is used.

 Allowed Switch Options

-Logal Remote Switch Style
+Logal Remote S witch Style

 Local Snap Momentary

 Enabled No Yes

 Disabled Yes Yes

-Table 9 Switch Options
+Table 6 Switch Options